fabi1816/super-duper-potato/docs/source/roadmap.rst

 Cloud Server
 ------------

-We'll use the thight integration between github and Azure to deploy into that Cloud
+We'll use the tight integration between github and Azure to deploy into that Cloud

 +--------+-------------------------------------------------+
 | Status | Azure cloud server                              |